1. Know your audience and speak clearly to it.

 Making the connection to the parent brand could be as simple as placing the parent brand’s logo somewhere on the microsite or having text links back to the parent website.
 Using a similar color scheme and design style as the parent site can also help to create brand recognition.
 For smaller brands, the microsite may act as a launching pad to introduce the parent brand to a new audience.

-In other cases, it may not be advantageous to link the two sites together.
+In other cases, linking the two sites together may not be advantageous.
 In this case, strategically uncoupling from the parent brand can be just as effective.

 Take advantage of the focused content you are creating by using topic-specific key phrases throughout your microsite in body copy and metadata.